Orthogonal-Research-Lab/origins-embryo/README.md

 2) Examples of hierarchy and heterarchy in the embryo.

-3) Thermodynamics of the embryo.
+3) Artificial Life and the embryo (multicell systems and other approaches).

 4) Developmental (Braitenberg) vehicles.